Explore horticulture sites, learn about the newest happenings in gardening, and celebrate fellow MGs during award programs.

 The 2019 conference will be held at the Valley Forge Casino Resort in Valley Forge, Pennsylvania on June 17-21, 2019.
 The theme is "Penn’s Woods: Digging into our Roots."
 Registration is now open; visit their website.

 The International Master Gardener Conference (IMGC) has been held every two years since 1987.
-The IMGC provides an opportunity for Master Gardeners and State and County coordinators to come together and learn through seminars and tours, celebrate successes through the International Search for Excellence Program, and meet and network with Master Gardener volunteers, faculty and staff from across the United States, Canada, the United Kingdom and South Korea.
+The IMGC provides an opportunity for Master Gardener volunteers and State and County coordinators to come together and learn through seminars and tours, celebrate successes through the International Search for Excellence Program, and meet and network with Master Gardener volunteers, faculty and staff from across the United States, Canada, the United Kingdom and South Korea.

 Master Gardener Leadership School

-Volunteer program leaders from throughout the state were invited by the Florida Master Gardener Program to learn about leadership techniques, exchange ideas, and become energized through networking.
+Volunteer program leaders from throughout the state were invited by the Florida Master Gardener Volunteer Program to learn about leadership techniques, exchange ideas, and become energized through networking.
 Learn more